maierfelix/nvk/README.md

  - Make sure that the bindings for all platforms were generated with:
    - The `--docs` flag enabled, to include a documentation
    - The `--disable-minification` flag **not** enabled
+ - Before running `npm init & npm publish`, you should preview the files which will land into the package.
+This can be done using the command `npm pack --dry-run`

 ## CLI: